Menu

 Is slurring your words sexy?
 Is stumbling out of a restaurant elegant?
 Is not remembering the conversation you had with a friend unifying?

 I used to wake up and run to the kitchen.
-Waiting for me was the one thing that would be deciding if I need to beat myself up or pat myself on the back.
+Waiting for me was the one thing that would decide if I needed to beat myself up or pat myself on the back.
 Like the scale, the opened bottle of wine oftentimes determined if I was “good” or “bad” the previous day.

-Only a one-fourth of the bottle left?
+Only one-fourth of the bottle left?
 Bad girl!

 Three-quarters left?
 Good girl!